Yemen food crisis leaves millions at risk of starving

 Malnutrition

-The UN program cites areas of Yemen such as Houdieda, where global acute malnutrition rates among children under 5 have reached 31% -- more than double the emergency threshold of 15%
+The UN program cites areas of Yemen such as Hodeida, where global acute malnutrition rates among children under 5 have reached 31% -- more than double the emergency threshold of 15%

 According to a June report, 14.1 million people in Yemen are what's known as "food insecure," including 7 million who are severely food insecure.